calebyourison/simple_template_log_parser/README.md

 ```bash
 my_template_dict = {'login from': [template, 6, 'login_attempt'], ...}
 ```
-- 'search_string' will be text that was NOT enclosed in braces {}.
-The parsing function will first check if this text is present within the log line before attempting to check the template against it.
+- 'search_string' is text expected to be found in the log file line.
+The parsing function will only check the template against the line if the text is present.
-- template_name is the user defined template
+- template_name is the user defined template.
 - expected_values is the integer number of items enclosed within braces {}.
-- 'event_type' is an arbitrary name assigned to this type of occurrence
+- 'event_type' is an arbitrary name assigned to this type of occurrence.

 #### Basic Usage Examples
 ---